scp756-221/course-site/docs/a1/page.md

 These are awkward for human users, so we provide a client implementing a simple command-line query interface.

-### Running the simple music service
+### Running the music application

-Open up two command-line windows.
+Open up two terminal windows: one each for the client and the server.
 In each one, start the tools container, remembering that first you have to make `c756-exer/e-k8s` the current directory.